BasBuller/PySNN/README.md

 has a responsibility of making sure dt and synaptic delay match well, otherwise counting errors might occur.
 Also note, the refractory period of a cell should be equal or longer than the transmission time!
 If it is not the spike timing might be reset.

+## Module definitions
+Make sure each module has a reset_state(self) method!
+It is called from the SNNNetwork class and is needed for proper simulation of multiple inputs.

 ## To do
 - For connection class, make sure it can handle the transmission of multiple spike within the same synapse.
 Aka, it should be able to handle